paymeinfra/hueytech_audit_logs/README.md

 ## Body Size Configuration

-By default, Django Gunicorn Audit Logs truncates request and response bodies to 8192 bytes to prevent excessive database usage.
+By default, Django Audit Logger truncates request and response bodies to 8192 bytes to prevent excessive database usage.
 You can customize this behavior in two ways:

 1. **Adjust the maximum body length**:
    ```python